ramaiyer10990/Disaster-Response-Pipelines---Data-Scientist-Nano-Degree-Program/README.md

 - Loads data from SQLite database i.e.DisasterResponse.db
 - Creates training and test datasets
-- Builds and Trains on a text data processing and machine learning pipeline
+- Builds and Trains on a text data processing and machine learning pipeline (Decision Tree classifier)
 - Uses GridSearchCV to optimize parameters
 - Score on test dataset
 - Exports the cleaned data on a final model as a pickle file